Being Samantha Masters - Chapter 4: The Simple Version

 He shifted as if he was turning to face her, although he barely moved.
 “Jealous?
 Of me?”

 His cousin sighed.
 “I’ve been trying to get Vik to kiss me for months.
-It wasn’t easy watching.”
+It wasn’t easy to watch.”

 “I’m sorry.”